helgatheviking/Radio-Buttons-for-Taxonomies/readme.txt

 Please report any issues at: https://github.com/helgatheviking/Radio-Buttons-for-Taxonomies/issues

 == Changelog ==

+= 1.4.1 =
+* Fix "No term" option showing in non-radio taxonomies

 = 1.4 =
 * Add "No term" option to taxonomy metaboxes